bjbeare/looty/README.md

 If you would like to prepare your own sample-item.json file.
 Here's [how-to](./HowTo-sample-items-file.md).

 ### Developing on Ubuntu
 The latest Ubuntu doesn't support some of the older tools used in this project.
-The following docker file may be used to set up
+The following docker file may be used to set up and build Looty using Ubuntu 18.04.

 ### Useful links:

 - [Firefox extension documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions)